 The first treatment option is to avoid cold exposure.
 However, depending on your occupation, lifestyle, or where you live, this may not always be possible.

-Avoidance measures are usually combined with drug therapy.
+Avoidance measures are usually combined with drug therapy, which is similar to the treatment for urticaria.
 The options include:

 - Antihistamines (non-sedating) – these can be purchased over the counter or your doctor may prescribe them.
 Your doctor may need to gradually increase the dose of your antihistamine to find the right level for you